bsutherland/JuceOPLVSTi/readme.md

 ## Caveats and Limitations ##

 Before I wrote this, I didn't know much about VST or the OPL at a technical level.
-This is the first VST plugin I've written.
+This is the first VST plugin I've written, and my knowledge of C++ was extremely limited.
 In hindsight I would have implemented things a bit differently, but it all basically works, and is now reasonably well tested.

 One thing I have learned is that all VST hosts are not created equal.
 I only really work with Renoise.
 Your mileage may vary.
+I also don't have a Mac at home, so unfortunately I have no way to build / test on OSX.
+Working binaries for OSX would be gladly accepted.

 Note that I started and work on this project for fun.
-I'm not accepting donations, but any contributions in the form of code, SBI files, links to music you've created etc are very welcome and help keep me motivated.
+I'm not accepting donations, but any contributions in the form of code, SBI files, links to music you've created etc are very welcome.

-Please also understand that I also write software full time for a living and have a life outside of software development.
+While I'm very happy that a lot of people are enjoying the plugin, please also understand that I also write software full time for a living and have a life outside of software development.

 ## How do I use it? ##